smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 XJOBRSCHLD - Job Reschedule Hold
 To reschedule a job on hold in the Daily Schedule, enter:
-*	Enter an existing OpCon/xps schedule name.
+*	Enter an existing OpCon schedule name.
-*	Enter an existing OpCon/xps job name.
+*	Enter an existing OpCon job name.
     * Enter a new start time offset code:
     * T: The new start time will be calculated based on the time the job terminated.
     * S: The new start time will be calculated based on the time the job started.